jefflombard/corvidapp/README.md

 1. `cd ..`
 1. `yarn ios`

+## Troubleshooting

+If something goes wrong, check here: https://facebook.github.io/react-native/docs/troubleshooting.

+Unfortunately one time the only remedy for me was to delete xCode, the simulators, and the repo locally.
+Then reinstall from the beginning. :/ Open to better alternatives, but know that this is a measure of last resort.

 # This Project was bootstraped with React Native Firebase Starter<a href="https://rnfirebase.io"><img align="left" src="https://camo.githubusercontent.com/dbea9e8e1413431453c9df6876dedf678c0f8a63/68747470733a2f2f692e696d6775722e636f6d2f65424e4a6c48642e706e67"></a>

 [![Backers on Open Collective](https://opencollective.com/react-native-firebase/backers/badge.svg)](#backers)